radical-lab/radical-lab.github.io/README.md

 		* mirrored floor for short skirts #mancave
 		* mirrored surfaces for diamand mancave is a slavegirls' `/bff?/`
 		* at some point, (`/purple|white/`) ribbon necklace collar for pachadak nadapa (गन्धर्व विवाह; gañjā plant can bear witness), but she cam't wear any"-thing" else, not even jewelry, so it's a more meaningful moment in her life (until she is dismissed; but i'll bear her the gift of life, as a gift that keeps on giving (life), before that happens; her dismissal involes pulling on the ribbon to "set her free"; unless she agrees to follow me into the afterlife)
-		* what's my favourite joke? what do you say to a bitch with two black eyes? no"-thing"; you done told that bitch twice already #all𝄞about𝄞that𝄞bitch (math = all𝄞about𝄞that𝄞base = game) (i'll dish out black eyed peas when you need to be told; you got served, manned, `(o|p)wned`, teabagged, lawyered, scienced, cured, logicised, (hippo)criticised,..)
+		* what's my favourite joke? what do you say to a bitch with two black eyes? no"-thing"; you done told that bitch twice already #all𝄞about𝄞that𝄞bitch (math = all𝄞about𝄞that𝄞base = game) (i'll dish out black eyed peas when you need to be told; you got served, manned, `(o|p)wned`, teabagged, lawyered, scienced, cured, logicised, (hippo)criticised, disproven,..)
 		* gañjā teabagging
 		* "no" + gañjā aromatherapy + "no" + ("shock" therapy) + "no" + bubble wrap bondage (stockholm syndrome) + "no" + gañjā + "no" + blindfold + "no" + gañjā + "no" + openbci + "no" + gañjā + "no" + headphones + "no" + gañjā + "no" + "guess what's in your mouth? no" game (`/(𝄞3)+/`) + "no" + gañjā + "no" + vibration massage + "no" + gañjā + "no" + hypnotherapy + gañjā + vibration "massage" + gañjā + hypnotherapy + gañjā + vibration sleep + gañjā + weekend = sharmies' angels (slavegirl harem and royal me)
 		   * hackable human unit (gagless gag reflexes, barrierless throat barrier, use the force to move their cervix to my hand,.. #noresistance #resistanceisfutile #assimilation)